 Trips, activities and clubs

-The art department organises exhibitions in Central Hall each year for students in Years 7, 8, 9 and 11 and then the work is exhibited around the school.
+The Art department organises exhibitions in Central Hall each year for students in Years 7, 8, 9 and 11 and then the work is exhibited around the College.
 We often invite artists to run workshops with Year 9 students and all years have the chance to work with the Artist-in-Residence.

 There is an Art and Photography Club each Thursday lunchtime which is a chance for students to develop their skills and explore ideas.
 The department also has a lunchtime session for any student wanting to develop their own work, which is supported by the art staff.